 The main reason why I didn't like hard cases at the beginning, is because the first ones I had a chance to test were very fat.
-Actually, they looked more armor-like than they really were, funny but true.
+They looked more armor-alike than they really were, funny but true.
 I can't even count how many times I crashed MacBook case while trying to install it on the device.
-The first generations of cases were available in many different colors, yet each looked as interesting as the white laundry put by mistake with a devil-red tee.
-Nobody knows how to wear it, neither how to clean it afterward.
+Of course, the first generations of cases were available in many different colors, yet each looked as interesting as the white laundry put by mistake with a red shirt.
+Nobody knows how to wear it, neither how to clean it afterward :)

 I assumed that if I pay not so little for an Apple device, I want to - at least - enjoy the design.
-So ugly, fat cases were a big no-no.
+So, the ugly & fat cases were a big no-no.

 We all know and feel that plastic is usually nothing but the lowest quality material, without any single certificate nor even a manufacturer name.
 Thinking the same, I went with some alternatives and this is how the fun has begun.